Irish Tea Cake (Brack Irish Tea Bread) Recipe

 3. Leave to soak for a minimum of 2 h but preferably much longer, e.g. overnight or whilst out at work.

-4. Turn on oven to warm up to 175°C.
+4. Turn on the oven to warm up to 175°C (Gas Mark 4).

-6. Mix in the flour.
+6. Mix in the 250 g of self raising flour.

-7. Line loaf tin with greaseproof paper.
+7. Line the loaf tin with baking paper.

-8. Put mix in tin.
+8. Put the mix in the tin.

 Miscellaneous